FunctionCalling/FunctionCalling-GoogleGenerativeAI/README.md

     }
 }

-// MARK: You can directly pass the tools generated from objects to the model in VertexAI.
+// MARK: You can directly pass the tools generated from objects to the model in GoogleGenerativeAI.

 let model = GenerativeModel(
     modelName: "gemini-1.5-flash",